Shore Fishing on the Cardigan Bay Coast of

 Shore Fishing: A Guide to Cardigan Bay - the book

-Shore Fishing - A Guide to Cardigan Bay - was published in 2013 by Coch-y-Bonddu Books of Machynlleth and is available via their website and at their shop in Machynlleth.
+Shore Fishing - A Guide to Cardigan Bay - was published in 2013 by Coch-y-Bonddu Books of Machynlleth.
+The first edition has now sold out but reprinting is in the proverbial pipeline.
 It was a bit of a mission so here's the story behind it.

 In 2009, I took on an an ambitious challenge: a target of 40 species of fish to be caught from the Welsh shore in a calendar year.
 The target was reached in December of that year.
 Taking good quality digital images of the fish is all part of the game in species-hunting, as anyone with a similar obsession knows.
 Looking at this and the previous year's collection, I wondered what use they could be put to.

 Fast-forward to September 2011 and I decided to sit and download 30 years worth of sea angling experience into a manuscript.
 Many weeks of hard work later, with winter setting in, I had something to take to a publisher and Paul Morgan of Coch-y-Bonddu Books was a good first cast!
 There followed much landscape photography around the coast in the spring of 2012, lots of editing over the summer and working on layout/proof-reading through the autumn until, by the following February, we had a product, or more accurately a palletload or two of books.